tomtjes/hugo-anatole-wiki/2️⃣-Advanced-Configuration.md

 ## Post Series

-You can enable series, which allows splitting up a huge post into a set of multiple blog posts that are still linked.
+You can enable series, which allows splitting up a considerable post into a set of multiple blog posts that are still linked.
 This would also provide a unique link to the full series of blog posts.
 Each individual post in the series will also contain links to the other parts under the heading `Posts in this Series`.

 First, we need to enable the `series` taxonomy in the config.